sailohitha22/V9-Capstone-Project/2_Design/README.md

-# Design of the "Utilizing ZYNQ 7000 SOC for Automated Plant Disease Detection" Project
-# Modified title - ZYNQ-Disease Detect: Precision Agriculture Solutions and Comparative Studies with AI Technologies
+# Design of the "Utilizing ZYNQ 7000 SoC for Automated Plant Disease Detection" and "ZYNQ-Disease Detect: Precision Agriculture Solutions and Comparative Studies with AI Technologies"

-## **High-Level Design**
+## **High-Level Design:**

 ### **System Overview**
 The ZYNQ-Disease Detect project leverages the ZYNQ 7000 SoC to enable real-time plant disease detection using advanced image processing techniques and AI-based classification.
 The system is designed to process plant leaf images, identify diseased regions, and provide actionable insights to farmers through a scalable, edge-based architecture.